Bringing together members, scientists, and research advocates.

 Research and advocacy changed the face of breast cancer.

 Participation in clinical research is the only way we can improve breast cancer outcomes.
-'Moving the ball' requires partnership between women and men in clinical research.
+'Moving the ball' requires partnership between people in clinical research.

 Bench to bedside: all research matters.